sayonaramemori/Manuscript/wsl.md

 3. Do Test
 ```
 # Port is set in config.yaml with configuration item -- port.
-# In this example, port is 7899.
+In this example, port is 7899

 sudo systemctl start mihomo
+sleep 1
 curl -i google.com --proxy http://127.0.0.1:7899

 # If failing, try below and inspect the log
-# journalctl -u mihomo
+journalctl -u mihomo | tail
 ```

 ### 2.2 配置 Web 仪表盘